-There is a diverse range of food businesses within Rossendale from single run operations to large food retailers with one medium size manufacture.
+There is a diverse range of food businesses within Rossendale from single run operations to large food retailers.
+A major pie manufacturer sits within the Borough.
 The majority of food businesses employ less than 5 people

 3.2 Organisational Structure.